Reaction Network Analysis of Metabolic Insulin Signaling: ACR of Species in Insulin Signaling

 \subsection{ACR Analysis of Rank 1 Subnetworks of the Finest Independent Decomposition}

-The finest independent decomposition from the Hernandez-De la Cruz criterion \citep{HEDC2021} consists of one subnetwork of rank 6 ($\mathscr{N}_1$) and 9 subnetworks of rank 1 ($\mathscr{N}_2, \ldots, \mathscr{N}_{10}$).
-It is natural to first try to apply the ACR criterion of \cite{MEST2021} to the latter set of subnetworks.
+The finest independent decomposition using the Hernandez-De la Cruz algorithm consists of one subnetwork of rank 6 ($\mathscr{N}_1$) and 9 subnetworks of rank 1 ($\mathscr{N}_2, \ldots, \mathscr{N}_{10}$) (see Table \ref{tab:indepDecomp}).
+It is natural to first try to apply the ACR criterion of Meshkat et al to the latter set of subnetworks.

-Condition ($ii.b$) of the Meshkat et al criterion (Theorem \ref{thm:23}) says that all reactions, taken pairwise, must be SF-pairs in species $X$.
-Table \ref{tab:meshkat} shows the results of the verification.
+Condition $2(b)$ of the Meshkat et al criterion says that all reactions, taken pairwise, must be SF-pairs in species $X$.
+Table \ref{tab:meshkat} shows the result of the verification.

-Subnetworks $\mathscr{N}_2$ and $\mathscr{N}_{10}$ also satisfy condition ($ii.a$) of the Meshkat et al criterion (Theorem \ref{thm:23}) since they each consist of a reversible pair and are identical to the required embedded network.
-Hence, $X_6$ and $X_{20}$ have ACR for all rate constants in the whole network since the decomposition is independent (see, e.g., Proposition 4.4 of \cite{LLMM2022})
+Subnetworks $\mathscr{N}_2$ and $\mathscr{N}_{10}$ satisfy condition $2(a)$ of the Meshkat et al criterion as well since they each consist of a reversible pair and are identical to the required embedded network.
+Hence, $X_6$ and $X_{20}$ have ACR for all rate constants in the whole network since the decomposition is independent (see Proposition 4.4 of \cite{LLMM2022}).

 \begin{remark}